purnendu23/Vehicle-Detection/final_report.md

 #### 1. Final pipeline

-I add the `Box_list` class to hold the boxes detected in the older video frames and redifine my final pipeline `findCarsInVFrame` to accomodate this change.
+I add the `Box_list` class to hold the boxes detected in the older video frames and redefine my final pipeline `findCarsInVFrame` to accomodate this change.
 The threshold limit changes here to account for all the boxes detected and stored in the Box_list object.

 #### 2. Final project video